TanStack/router/docs/framework/react/start/server-functions.md

 ## Inference

-Server functions infer their input and output types based on the `validator` handler and the return type of the `handler` function.
-In fact, the `validator` you pass can even have its own separate input/output types, which can be useful if your validator performs some kind of transformation on the input data.
+Server functions infer their input, and output types based on the input to the `validator`, and return value of `handler` functions, respectively.
+In fact, the `validator` you define can even have its own separate input/output types, which can be useful if your validator performs transformations on the input data.

 To illustrate this, let's take a look at an example using the `zod` validation library: